sovrynn/ecdo/5-TOOLS-DEV/dev/kml-flood-myths/README.md

 python script-descriptions-links.py labeled-data/ links

+267 placemarks total.

+Only 262 stories though.
+Must be a few duplicate markers.

 # Prompt labeled data

 Write a python script that takes one input arg, a relative directory.
 It should look in the file for all .txt files.
 Each txt file has a bunch of locations together with a lat/lon coord for each one.
 Each data point takes two lines - the first one is the location name, and the second line is the lat/lon coord, comma separated.